andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I then logged into client-1 as cit.sel and opened event viewer as an admin.
+Finally, I logged into client-1 as cit.sel and opened Event Viewer as an admin.
 I then supplied Jane's credentials so I would have access to the security files.
-Here I can view the specific login failures for this VM from when I failed to login 6 times.
-This concludes the AD deployment project.
+Here I could view the specific logon failures for this VM.
+This concludes the Deploying Active Directory project.
 </p>
 <br />